dsa-ntc/birminghamdsa.github.io/_posts/2024-10-28-events-and-meetings.md

 title: "Join us for a Spook-tacular October!"
 permalink: /2024-10-28-events-and-meetings/
 tag:
-short_description: "Here's ways you can get involved with Birmingham DSA in October."
+short_description: "Here's a review of what we did in 2024."
 ---

 The weather here in AL may be cooling down, but that doesn't mean DSA's Birmingham chapter is.
 Join us in our ongoing fight to support the working class community of Birmingham and Tuscaloosa areas.